 State of New Jersey, Conservation Groups Oppose Pipeline’s Attempted “Carte Blanche” Land Seizure

-NJ Conservation and Hunterdon Land Trust (HLT) also asked the court to reject PennEast’s demand to seize preserved land they own.
-These legal papers were filed by Stark & Stark in cooperation with Eastern Environmental Law Center (EELC) and Columbia Environmental Law Clinic (Columbia).
+NJ Conservation and Hunterdon Land Trust (HLT) also asked the court to reject PennEast’s demand.
+One to seize preserved land they own.
+These legal papers also were filed by Stark & Stark.
+Moreover in cooperation with Eastern Environmental Law Center (EELC) and Columbia Environmental Law Clinic (Columbia).

-The state argued that PennEast’s request for the rights to build on the “preciously scarce” preserved lands the state owns and manages was overly broad, that the federal court lacks jurisdiction over the state, and that harm to the state’s 60-year open space program would be “irreparable” if PennEast’s request is granted.
+The state argued that PennEast’s request for the rights to build on the “preciously scarce” preserved lands.
+Those that the state owns and manages.
+Although it was overly broad.
+All that the federal court lacks jurisdiction over the state.
+Moreover that harm to the state’s 60-year open space program.
+For it would be so “irreparable” if PennEast’s request is granted.

-The court that is considering the state’s and the groups’ requests is the same court that is considering a legal challenge brought by EELC and Columbia on behalf of NJ Conservation that claims that FERC’s broader practice of granting eminent domain to private pipeline companies is unconstitutional.
+In conclusion, the court is considering the state’s and groups’ requests.
+For it is the same court considering another legal challenge.
+One that is brought by EELC and Columbia.
+Most noteworthy and on behalf of NJ Conservation.
+Finally, one that claims that FERC’s broader practice of granting eminent domain to private pipeline companies is unconstitutional.

-To download NJ Conservation and HLT’s legal filings, click here and here.
+Finally, to download NJ Conservation and HLT’s legal filings.
+So click here and here.

 Trenton court should reject unneeded #PennEast pipeline's eminent domain overreach attempt. http://ow.ly/xdg130j6BtJ #StopPennEast @ConserveNJ @HunterdonLandTr